How To Do Honeycomb Darning Stitch? Steps With Honeycomb Darning Pdf

 Now, I move inward to start the second row.
 This time, I use the stitches from the first row as a guide, making sure my needle goes down through each horizontal stitch.
 It’s the same process: down, up, and loop, just following the circle inward.

-Keep Repeating The Rhythm
+Keep Repeating The Honeycomb Darnin Rhythm

 As I keep going, the honeycomb darning patterns start to come together.
 By the third row, the stitches are getting closer to the center, and the thin fabric is almost completely reinforced.
+That will create the perfect honeycomb stitch sewing.

 By the third row, the stitches are getting closer to the center